flaviovs/pluca/README.md

     >>> cache.has('that')
     False

-You can provide a default value for non-existent/expired entries:
+You can provide a default value for when the key does not exist or has expired.
+The method will not raise _KeyError_ in this case, it will return the default value instead.

     >>> cache.get('notthere', 12345)
     12345